Mak Grgić

-Mak Grgić (pronounced: [mɑk ɡɹɡɪt͡ʃ]; born 7 March 1987) is a Slovenian classical guitarist and entrepreneur.
+Mak Grgić (pronounced: [mɑk ɡɹɡɪt͡ʃ]; born 7 March 1987) is a Slovenian classical guitarist.
+He is a two-time Grammy nominee.

 Early life

 Mak Grgić was born in Ljubljana, Slovenia, back then a part of Yugoslavia.
 Before embarking on his musical studies, he showed interest in competitive mathematics, earning him no. 1 ranking in the country according to the competition Jurij Vega, and martial arts, winning a title of world champion at the age of 11 according to the Japan Karate Association international regulations.
 His first appearance on the musical stage was at the age of 12.

 Education

 Grgić studied with Ante Cagalj at the Elly Basic Conservatory of Music, Alvaro Pierri at the University for Music and Performing Arts in Vienna, Austria and at USC Thornton School of Music as a student of William Kanengiser, Scott Tennant (Los Angeles Guitar Quartet) and Brian Head, artistic director of Guitar Foundation of America.
-He was the first guitarist in the history of University of Southern California to be accepted into the Artist Diploma Program.
+He was the first guitarist in the history of University of Southern California to be accepted into the artist diploma program.
+In 2023, Grgić joined the School of Music faculty at the University of South Carolina, becoming the Assistant Professor of Guitar.